cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

 [man-execve]: https://man7.org/linux/man-pages/man2/execve.2.html

-However, we can't straightforwardly use `gcc` to obtain our shellcode.
+However, we can't straightforwardly use GCC to obtain our shellcode.
 Recall that shellcode is a *small* sequence of bytes that we want to inject into a target process.
 Try saving the above code as `shellcode.c`, and